JonJagger/cyber-dojo/md/docker-server.md

 ```
 <hr/>

-cyber-dojo will re-use the docker `image_name` container to execute an animals
+cyber-dojo will re-use the [docker](https://www.docker.io/) `image_name` container to execute an animals
 `cyber-dojo.sh` file *each* time the animal presses the `[test]` button.

 <hr/>
-however, if docker is not installed, or if it is but the environment variable
+However, if [docker](https://www.docker.io/) is not installed, or if it is but the environment variable
 `CYBERDOJO_USE_HOST` is set (to anything) then cyber-dojo will use the
 [raw server](md/raw-server.md).